tmbuza/iMAP/README2.md

 <br>
 <br>

-### Dowload the pre-built binary suitable for your platform
+### Step 3: Dowload the pre-built binary suitable for your platform

 <br>
 <br>